-Striving for justice for the neighbor and for ourselves encourages Christians to live, worship, and work in ways that empower all people to live with dignity, responsibility, equity, and justice.
-God in Christ, through the power of the Holy Spirit, frees the Church to live now into the future God promises.
+537 Striving for justice for the neighbor and for ourselves encourages Christians to live, 538 worship, and work in ways that empower all people to live with dignity, responsibility, equity, 539 and justice.
+God in Christ, through the power of the Holy Spirit, frees the Church to live now 540 into the future God promises.
+Both as individuals and as communities, we are called into God's into the future God promises.
 Both as individuals and as communities, we are called into God's new creation.